PictoCatalogs/Corpus/README.md

 ## Thanks to

-This project greatly benefited from the active help of Simon Gabay and Esteban Sánchez Oeconomo.
+This project greatly benefited from the active help of Simon Gabay, Béatrice Joyeux-Prunel and Esteban Sánchez Oeconomo.

 ## Licence
 XML-TEI files, CSV files and TSV files are made available under a [CC-BY](https://creativecommons.org/licenses/by/2.0/fr/) licence.